 - Allow them some time to develop their own team-building activities based on one another’s feedback.

-Ultimately, the team makes fun activities on their own and participate themselves.
+The team makes fun activities on their own and participate themselves.

 Building a Better Team

-All the team building activities mentioned have a singular goal – to foster inter-team harmony and synergy.
+All the free team building activities mentioned have a singular goal – to foster inter-team harmony and synergy.
 This will always result in increased productivity, motivation, and efficiency in the business process.

 While any job in the corporate world should be tackled in a professional manner, it doesn’t hurt to lay off some steam and develop better relationships with your team members.